What Does Good Data Look Like? | Butterfly Data

 Everyone who touches the data

 Just as everyone is responsible for data security, everyone is responsible for data quality.
-If you work with data, you are responsible for assessing whether it is fit for purpose — and there must be organisational processes to address issues when they arise.
+If you work with data, you must assess whether it is fit for purpose — and processes must exist to address issues when they arise.

 When should you assess?